Klipper3d/klipper/docs/Config_Reference.md

 #   for stepper_right, this parameter defaults to the value specified for
 #   stepper_left.

-# The stepper_right section is used to desribe the stepper controlling the
+# The stepper_right section is used to describe the stepper controlling the
 # right tower.
 [stepper_right]